AndromedaOMA/Neural_Networks---Laboratories/README.md

 The convolutional neural network contains 2 convolutional layers followed by one Pooling layer each.
 The first convolution layer will contain 16 channels and the second layer will contain 32 channels.
 The transition from each convolution layer to the pooling layer is processed and filtered by means of a ReLU activation function and BatchNorm2d normalization.

 The fully connected neural network contains a number of two hidden layers that help to process the prediction of the entire artificial neural network.
-Between the two layers we used a Dropout normalization to reduce the possibility of overfitting and the ReLU activation function.
+Between the two layers we used a Dropout regularization to reduce the possibility of overfitting and the ReLU activation function.

 From the optimization point of view, we will use the adam optimizer and the CosineAnnealingWarmRestarts learning rate scheduler, which adjusts the learning rate using a cosine annealing strategy with periodic restarts.
 This technique helps escape local minima by periodically increasing the learning rate back to a higher value.